vans163/scv/README.md

 Anytime you save a file all the changes you made get hotloaded into your local and all remote nodes.
 Now you have a space construction vehicle to go along with your space language :)

+### Installation
+run the Makefile to build the inotify NIF.

 ### Usage
 ```
 scv:start().  %Default arguments